 Buildings 34 and 39

 Across the street from the Shouse Building in Building 34 are a number of departments and offices.
-The Office of Enrollment Services (Admissions, Financial Aid, the Registrar and Bursar) is on the ground floor.
+The Office of Enrollment Services (OES) – Admission, Financial Aid, the Registrar, and Bursar – is on the ground floor.

-Down one block in Building 39, on the ground floor, are the Office of Student and Alumni Services, and departmental offices for faculty.
+Down one block in Building 39, on the ground floor, are the Office of Student and Alumni Services (OSAS), and departmental offices for faculty.

 Two Constitution Wharf (2CW)

 Student lounge at 2CW

 In 2012 the Institute expanded by 21,000 square feet taking over the top floor of 2 Constitution Center, just outside the Navy Yard and directly overlooking the USS Constitution, more commonly known as “Old Ironsides.”
 The addition includes new and expanded rehabilitation labs, a 102-seat active-learning classroom with state-of-the-art technology, the Tabor/Connor OT Center for Learning, Participation, and Rehabilitation, and a student lounge and study area.